Yanks’ Judge heads on road still at 61 homers; 4 games left

 ”A Triple Crown would be amazing, but I think we’re still a long way from that,” Judge said.

 Baltimore (82-77) guaranteed its first winning season since 2016.
-The Orioles went 52-110 last year and became the first team since at least 1900 to have a winning record one season after losing 110 or more.
+The Orioles went 52-110 last year and became the third team to have a winning record one season after losing 110 or more, joining the 1890 Louisville Colonels and 1899 St. Louis Perfectos.

 ”It’s an accomplishment, definitely from where we came from last year,” manager Brandon Hyde said.